-Warwickshire County Council expects all pupils to behave in a considerate way when travelling on transport either provided, or arranged, by the local authority.

-Further details on the standard of behaviour expected can be found on the application form for transport assistance.
-Parents / Carers, and students of secondary school age will be required to accept the relevant Terms and Conditions of Travel.

-The Authority reserves the right to withdraw a pupil's entitlement to free home school transport without notice if a pupil misbehaves whilst on transport provided under this policy.
+- Warwickshire County Council expects all pupils to behave in a considerate way when travelling on transport either provided, or arranged, by the local authority. - Further details on the standard of behaviour expected can be found on the application form for transport assistance.
+Parents / Carers, and - students of secondary school age will be required to accept the relevant Terms and Conditions of Travel. - The Authority reserves the right to withdraw a pupil's entitlement to free home school transport without notice if a pupil misbehaves whilst on transport provided under this policy.

-For serious breaches of the Terms and Conditions of Travel, the Authority reserves the right to permanently withdraw transport.
-Parents will then be responsible for transporting the pupil to school although a direct travel payment may be paid (see 5.2).

-For pupils with an EHCP, where behavioural problems may be the result of an additional need, alternative transport may be procured in exceptional circumstances where problems exist on the current provision.
+- For serious breaches of the Terms and Conditions of Travel, the Authority reserves the right to permanently withdraw transport.
+Parents will then be responsible for transporting the pupil to school although a direct travel payment may be paid (see 5.2). - For pupils with an EHCP, where behavioural problems may be the result of an additional need, alternative transport may be procured in exceptional circumstances where problems exist on the current provision.
 This will be the last resort after all other solutions have been explored.
-Alternative transport can take up to 15 working days to arrange.
+Alternative transport can take up to 15 working days to arrange. - Where damage occurs to a transport operator's vehicle as the result of the actions of the child, a specialist transport risk assessor will investigate the incident.
+Repair costs will only be sought from the child's parents/carers if a conclusion is reached by the Council that the damage was the result of a malicious act by the child, unrelated to any special educational needs or disability the child may have.